 It may be logical, but it is anything but elementary.
 You’ll need all the LSAT Logical Reasoning tips and tricks you can get to ace this section of the test.

-The logical reasoning section of the LSAT is full of brain-teasers, head-scratchers, and straight-up puzzles.
+The logical reasoning section of the LSAT is full of brain-teasers and difficult-to-solve puzzles.
 Before we get into some study tips and strategies for approaching this section, here’s how the questions work:

 - You will be presented with a scenario, usually in a passage that is just a few sentences long.

 - This passage will probably be a recognizable logical reasoning question type (more on that in a minute).

 - You will be given five answer choices (A-E), only one of which can be correct.

 It is up to you to determine which answer options can’t be correct and which one must be correct.
 You will probably have less than a minute and a half per question.

 Scared?
 Don’t be.
 But you should be prepared.